North Carolina Department of Transportation Ferry Division

 The North Carolina Department of Transportation Ferry Division is a branch of NCDOT that is responsible for the operation of over two dozen ferry services that transport passengers and vehicles to several islands along the Outer Banks of North Carolina.

-Three other inland, cable ferries — the Elwell Ferry, Parker's Ferry and Sans Souci Ferry — continue in operation, under the oversight of the North Carolina Department of Transportation.
+Three other inland, cable ferries—the Elwell Ferry, Parker's Ferry, and Sans Souci Ferry—continue in operation, under the direct oversight of the North Carolina Department of Transportation, and are not under the supervision of the Ferry Division.
+An additional coastal ferry servicing Hammocks Beach State Park is operated by the North Carolina Division of Parks and Recreation, and several private companies operate ferry services to sites such as Cape Lookout and Portsmouth Island.

 History

 Ferries have always played a vital role to the residents and visitors of Eastern North Carolina.
 The first ferries began in the mid-1920s when Captain J.B.
 "Toby" Tillett established a tug and barge service across Oregon Inlet along North Carolina's Outer Banks.

 In 1934, the North Carolina Highway Commission recognized the importance of this service to residents and began subsidizing Tillett's business.
 These subsidies kept tolls at an affordable level.
 In 1942, the Highway Commission began full reimbursement to eliminate the tolls.
 Tillett was fully subsidized until 1950 when his business was sold to the state.

 In 1947, the Commission purchased the ferry operations of T.A.
 Baum, who operated a route that ran across Croatan Sound and linked Manns Harbor and Roanoke Island.
-This became the first route of the N.C.
-Ferry System.
+This became the first route of the NC Ferry System.

 Today

-The North Carolina Department of Transportation's Ferry Division extends over seven routes, one emergency route, has 22 ferries, and employs over 400 workers.
+The North Carolina Department of Transportation Ferry Division extends over seven routes and one emergency route, has 22 ferries, and employs over 400 workers.
 The operations are supported by a full service shipyard at Manns Harbor and 10 support vessels, including dredge, military-style landing craft utility vehicles (LCUs), tugs, and barges.
 The Ferry Division operates over 200 sailings, with the ferries covering 1200 mi each day.
 The system includes the world's longest fare-free ferry route.

 Each year, North Carolina ferries transport nearly 1 million vehicles and more than 2 million passengers across five separate bodies of water - the Currituck and Pamlico sounds and the Cape Fear, Neuse, and Pamlico rivers.

 Ferries also carry essential goods to water-locked communities.
 Many residents depend on the ferries for transportation to school, work, and other needed services.